What this permitting pathway covers

 Species covered

-Species listed as endangered, threatened, or candidate species under the California Endangered Species Act and fully protected species can be covered under an RMP.
-Up-to-date lists of State listed animal and plant species are kept on CDFW’s website.
-The RMP is especially useful if your project site has the potential to impact fully protected species.
+Species listed as endangered, threatened, or candidate species under the California Endangered Species Act, Fully Protected Species , plant species designated as “rare” pursuant to the Native Plant Protection Act, and other species including mammals, birds, fish, amphibians, or reptiles can be covered under an RMP.
+Up-to-date lists of State listed animal and plant species are kept on CDFW’s website